swfiua/sketchy/types.rst

 Time passes, then one day someone asks, how's it working?

-Oh its working just fine, but it won't do anything useful, unless you give it the right input data, I assumed you already had that.
+Oh, its working just fine but it won't do anything useful with the data yoy keep passing it.

+How do you mean, won't do anything useful?

+Well, whatever data you send, it just throws a few exceptions and goes silent.

+The developer swears it works, says go check the spec, it does exactly what is asked, it isn't my fault you don't speak its language.